allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 Our tests confirmed ffjson was nearly 2 times faster and performed less allocation than built-in unmarshaler.
 How was it possible to achieve this?

-Firstly, In order to benefit from all features of ffjson we needed to generate an unmarshaller for our struct.
+Firstly, in order to benefit from all features of ffjson we needed to generate an unmarshaller for our struct.
 Generated code is in fact a parser that scans bytes, and fills objects with data.
 If you take a look at [JSON grammar](http://www.json.org/) you will discover it is really simple. ffjson takes advantage of knowing exactly what a struct looks like, parses only fields specified in the struct and fails fast whenever an error occurs.
 Standard marshaler uses expensive reflection calls to obtain struct definition at runtime.